MageOf4Names/Learning-Ruby/notes.md

 * Slicing syntax is similar to Python, but uses commas instead of colons
   * Negative indexing is allowed, but **only** for individiual characters or the first part of a slice
+  * Negative indexing can be used for slices, but only in the form of a range
+    * ex `string[5..-2]` would give the slice from the 6th character of the string up until the second to last character.
 * Methods on a string return a new string with the desired qualities
   * Some methods have a version ending in "!" that edit the existing string (i.e.)
     * `string.capitalize` => results in a new object w/ first letter in caps